Red Wings let third-period lead slip away, lose 4-3 to Chicago in OT

 Max Domi jumped on a Lucas Raymond turnover, gathered the puck, and snapped a game-winning shot past goaltender Alex Nedeljkovic at 2 minutes, 44 seconds of overtime as Chicago rallied from a 3-1 deficit entering the third period.

+"I told the guys after the will is there and the want is there, it's just executing and managing your game.
+We didn't do that in the third period."

+More:Wings' Raymond, Seider dealing with added pressure, expectations of second NHL season

 Connor Murphy's shorthanded goal for Chicago tied it 3-3 at 10:06 of the third period.
-Sam Lafferty won a draw in the zone and the puck got back to Murphy, who snapped a shot that Nedeljkovic never appeared to see.
+Sam Lafferty won a draw in the zone and the puck got back to Murphy, who snapped a shot that Nedeljkovic never appeared to see, as the Wings fell to 2-0-2 on the season.

+"We were too passive, we have to learn from it and find a way when we're up two goals to keep the foot on the gas and play smart," captain Dylan Larkin said.
+"We hit a couple of posts in the third, a couple of power plays we wasted.
+We have to go out and get after it."

 The best news for the Wings may have been Larkin averting serious injury in the first period.
 Larkin fell awkwardly on his side during a battle in the corner and left the ice clutching his side.
 He immediately went to the locker room and didn't return until the start of the second period, and finished the game.